 The National Trust is always an interesting day out for dogs with plenty of woodland, grassland and pathways to explore.
 Humans can often peek inside historical buildings as well, and there’s always a tearoom to rest tired paws.

 These great sites can sometimes involve more of a drive, but the stunning gardens and architecture are worth the journey - all their beautiful places are listed by region and county on their website.
 At Basildon Park there’s even a jar of complimentary dog biscuits to feed your dog in the tearooms - who could say no to that?

 For humans and dogs who love forest trails, this website could be your new go-to guide.
-There are 10 woodland areas across the UK which are definitely worth the drive!
-The Woodland Trust helps you plan your trail, gives you a little history and information about species of birds and animals in each area.
+The Woodland Trust has nearly 1000 dog-friendly woods across the UK that are perfect for walks with your four-legged friend.
+They also help you plan your trail, give you a little history and information about species of birds and animals in each area.

 Why not visit Bitholmes in South Yorkshire and introduce your dog to the stone dragon statue?
 Or the WW1 Centenary Woods in Northern Ireland, home to the rare purple hairstreak butterfly?
 Or you could head to Glen Finglas to learn about whisky smugglers.
 With so much to discover, these woods sound amazing to explore.

 Journey to glimpse some of the breath-taking landscapes on the 16 National Trails, which are great for a short family walk or a more challenging hike.
 Clicking on one of these trails will give you information and the latest news about each one.